 4. Bring together your team of professionals early on

-I would recommend liaising with a project manager with experience of similar projects early in the process to draw on their knowledge.
-They will steer the project through the maze of requirements on your behalf and set the project up for success during the build phase.
+It would recommended liaising with a project manager with experience of similar projects early in the process to draw on their knowledge.
+They will steer the project through the maze of requirements on your behalf and set the project up for success during the build phase consequently making the project easier for them.

-It is really important to assemble the professional design team at an early stage, too.
+It is really important to assemble the professional design team at an early stage.
 You can draw on their experience and contacts and get great recommendations for professionals.
-We provide detailed proposals setting out who is required and for what role and in particular the work packages to be fulfilled.

 A typical design team would include: